 "With Let Go, Rachel Eckroth has reinvented herself from a jazz pianist to a singer-songwriter with a collection of 10 songs that fully embrace the expressiveness and vulnerability of her voice.
-Her jazz background peeks through in the agile way she coaxes a melody, but on this CD the mail focus is revealing emotion."
+Her jazz background peeks through in the agile way she coaxes a melody, but on this CD the main focus is revealing emotion."

 --Downbeat Magazine (7/14)